Human Rights Defender Student Award

 The Human Rights Defender Travel Award provides a $500 travel scholarship each year for a student to attend the annual meetings of the Society.
 The competition for the Human Rights Defender Travel Award will be held in December, and will be presented at the Annual Meeting.
 The results of the competition will be announced in February.

 The Human Rights Defender Award was made possible by a generous contribution from Michael Cavendish, a Sustaining Member of the Society who is a practicing attorney in Florida and a strong advocate of human rights.
 As a graduate student, he was first exposed to the link between applied anthropology and disciplines like law, journalism and social work.

 To apply, an eligible student member should prepare a brief (one-page) statement which describes their interest in human rights, and the conjunction of this topic to their applied research interests.
 The statement may include a description of prior and/or current human rights advocacy activities in which the student has engaged.
-The written statement (plus the pre-registration and abstract) must be received in the SfAA Office by January 15.

 The Society will receive and review the applications for this Award with the same logistical process that is used for the other student travel awards (Del Jones, Edward Spicer and Beatrice Medicine).
 An established committee, appointed by the President, will review and judge the one-page statements as well as the abstract that was submitted for the Program.
 In assessing the statements, Committee members will frame their evaluation with the following questions:

 - Does the statement document the participation of the applicant in any prior activities, which advocate human rights?